7jpsan/alexa-stop-the-pigeon/README.md

  - Demoing Servo sg90 control with joystick: https://www.youtube.com/watch?v=4A7tJ0QH4L4
  - Audio Special Effects: https://www.freespecialeffects.co.uk/
  - I know we all hate it, but they have cool insights from time to time: https://www.w3schools.com/nodejs/nodejs_raspberrypi_gpio_intro.asp

+TBC:
+  - Open ports in router to enable forwarding to raspi.
+Make sure the ip in the network is static for now.
+  -